Home and family

 Who has parental responsibility?

 • he was married to your mother when you were born, or he married her after you were born.
-Your father will not lose parental responsibility if your parents divorce.
+Your father will not lose PR if your parents divorce.

-• he was not married to your mother but he is named on your birth certificate as your father after the 1st December 2003.
+• he was not married to your mother but he is named on your birth certificate as your father.

-• he has an order from the court giving him parental responsibility for you.
+• he has an order from the court giving him parental responsibility.

-A step-parent may be able to get parental responsibility for you if they are married to your mother/father and they enter an agreement or get a court order.
+A step-parent may be able to get PR if they are married to your mother/father and they enter into an agreement (step-parent PR agreement) or get a court order (step-parent PR order).

-Other people can get parental responsibility for you if you live with this person under a court order or Special Guardianship Order.
+Other people can get PR if you live with that person under a court order, such as a special guardianship order.
 For example, this may be a grandparent or older sibling.

-Your adoptive parents will get parental responsibility for you once an adoption order is made.
+If you have been adopted, your adoptive parent(s) will get PR once an adoption order is made.

 Can parental responsibility be removed?

-If you live with someone other than your biological parents under a court order, that order can be discharged (removed) by the courts and that person will lose parental responsibility.
+If you live with someone who isn’t your biological parent under a court order, the court can later remove that order, and that person will lose PR.

-In some situations, a father may have his parental responsibility removed but this is very rare.
+Sometimes, a father may have his PR removed by the court, but this is very rare.

 Can I still see my father if he does not have parental responsibility?

-You can still have contact with your father even if he does not have parental responsibility.
-Contact is your right and does not depend on parental responsibility.
-For more information, see: Contact with family members when parents disagree.
+You can still have contact with your father even if he doesn’t have PR.
+Contact is your right and doesn’t depend on PR.

 At what age can I make my own decisions?

-Parental responsibility comes to an end when you reach the age of 18.
-However, the older you are, the more you will have a say in these decisions.
+PR ends when you turn 18 because that’s when you become an adult.
+But the older you get, the more say you have in these decisions.
 For more information, see: Disagreements about major decisions.